Astley Hall, Chorley: Present

-The Hall is owned and managed by Chorley Council.
+The hall is owned and managed by Chorley Council.
 It is used as a museum but can also be rented for functions and is open to the public at weekends.
-There is no charge for public entrance.

-Opened in 2013, The Chorley Remembers Experience is a 500-square feet exhibition and display space, divided into three "zones" – remembrance, conflicts and activity, which focusses on Chorley's involvement and military history over the years.
-The experience is run by the Trustees of the Chorley Pals Memorial.

-The permanent exhibition which is located within the coach house at Astley Hall was built and installed by Heckford.

-Additional funding for the project was awarded by the Heritage Lottery Fund.
+There is a £2.50 charge for adult residents of Chorley, and a £1.50 charge for local children, with prices higher for visitors out of the town.

-In September 2021 the hall was the venue for G7 Conference.
-Attendees includes: Nancy Pelosi, Speaker of the US House of Representatives; Richard Ferrand, the President of the French National Assembly; Roberto Fico, President of the Italian Chamber of Deputies; David Sassoli, President of the EU Parliament, and representatives from Germany, Canada and Japan.
-The theme of the Speakers' G7 was "Secure versus Open Parliaments?"
+In September 2021, the hall was the venue for the G7 Conference.
+Attendees included: Nancy Pelosi, Speaker of the US House of Representatives; Richard Ferrand, the President of the French National Assembly; Roberto Fico, President of the Italian Chamber of Deputies; David Sassoli, President of the EU Parliament, and representatives from Germany, Canada and Japan.
+The theme of the Speakers' G7 was "Secure versus Open Parliaments?".

 Restoration

-In 2020 work began to restore Astley Hall to the building's original state by removing the render that used to cover the building.
+In 2020, work began to restore Astley Hall to the building's original state by removing the render that used to cover the building.
 The estimated cost of the restoration was £1.1 million, which covered the cost of both removing the render facade and restoring the interior of the building.
-The building reopened on the 21st May 2022 after restoration works were completed.
+The building reopened on 21 May 2022 after restoration works were completed.